 Write Single Coil / Writing of the status of a digital output

 Write Single Register / Writing of a register

 Reset and reset to zero command

-1. Receive complete list of I/O measurements and status in .txt format.
+1. Receive the complete measurement list in .txt format

 2. Counter reset to zero command and reset of maximum measurements

 3. Enable/disable internal relays RA, RB, RC, RD, RE and RF.